victorpreuss/zr16-processor/README.md

 To run a testbench, first you need to run the following commands to create a Makefile for the module's testbench:
 ```
 $ cd zr16-processor
-# create the project hierarchy for ghdl
+# scan and parse the files to create ghdl project hierarchy
 $ ghdl -i --std=08 --workdir=work src/*.vhd tb/*.vhd
 # change module_tb for the desired module (e.g.: control_unit_tb)
 $ ghdl --gen-makefile --std=08 --workdir=work -Plib module_tb > Makefile